franciscop/drive-db/README.md

 npm install drive-db --save
 ```

-To get the right google drive spreadsheet:
+To get the right Google Drive spreadsheet:

 - Create [a Google Spreadsheet](https://www.google.com/sheets/about/)
 - File > Publish to the Web > Publish